Let’s start with explaining the difference between a DAM (Digital Asset Management) system and a Content Hub.

 This situation can cause real frustration for marketers.
 It could be stopping your organisation from quickly creating marketing campaigns and collateral, which prevents your team from getting to market quicker than your competition and delivering real business success.

-Sitecore Content Hub can help.
-It includes:
+Sitecore Content Hub for the Sitecore Experience Platform includes:

 - Digital Asset Management (DAM)